EXPIRED

 01229772300

 Millom School is a small 11-18 community school and an established sixth form.
 We regard ourselves as a learning community and understand the importance of investing in our colleagues as well as our students.
 The school plays a central role in the local community.
-Our priorities for this year are Take Responsibility, Learn to Read, Read to Learn, Supporting students with SEND, and Better Learner: student centred approach.

 We provide a friendly, supportive, and structured environment, in which students are given every opportunity to flourish.
 We have a commitment to professional development for staff and a culture of change and improvement with strong support from senior leadership and the governing body.
 We are proud of our school, our staff, and our students, and are ambitious for the future.
 In the immediate locality Millom School plays a key role in the Partnership of Millom Schools, working closely with our feeder primary schools to ensure a positive transition for our students.

 OFSTED have recognised our broad and ambitious curriculum which is well planned and innovative and with a degree of personalised learning.
 In Key Stage 4 the school has introduced a number of alternative courses and accreditations in conjunction with GCSEs.
-These are presented to the students as 14-19 courses and they offer automatic progression to AS/A2 or Level 3 vocational courses.
+These are presented to the students as 14-19 courses and they offer automatic progression to A Level or Level 3 vocational courses.
 The Post-16 curriculum includes a range of A-level and BTEC subjects.

 School location